spekulatius/PHPScraper/websites/examples/scrape-header-tags.md

 var_dump($web->viewport);
 ```

-If you need to access the original string you also access the original string
+If you need to access the original "viewport"-string, you can use `viewportString`:

 ```php
 $web = new \spekulatius\phpscraper();